maxwo/snmp_notifier/README.md

       --snmp.trap-description-template=description-template.tpl
                                  SNMP description template.
       --snmp.extra-field-template=4=extra-field-template.tpl ...
-                                 SNMP extra field templates, eg. --snmp.extra-field-templates=4=new-field.template.tpl will add the 4th field to the trap, with the given template file.
-You may add several fields using this flag several times.
+                                 SNMP extra field templates, eg. --snmp.extra-field-templates=4=new-field.template.tpl to add a 4th field to the trap, with the given template file.
+You may add several fields using that flag several times.
+      --snmp.timeout=5s          SNMP timeout duration
       --snmp.community="public"  SNMP community (V2c only).
-Passing secrets to the command line is not recommended, consider using the SNMP_NOTIFIER_COMMUNITY environment variable instead.
+Passing secrets to the command line is not recommended, consider using the
-      --snmp.authentication-enabled
+                                 SNMP_NOTIFIER_COMMUNITY environment variable instead. ($SNMP_NOTIFIER_COMMUNITY)
+      --[no-]snmp.authentication-enabled
                                  Enable SNMP authentication (V3 only).
       --snmp.authentication-protocol=MD5
                                  Protocol for password encryption (V3 only).
 MD5 and SHA are currently supported.
       --snmp.authentication-username=USERNAME
                                  SNMP authentication username (V3 only).
 Passing secrets to the command line is not recommended, consider using the SNMP_NOTIFIER_AUTH_USERNAME environment variable instead.
+                                 ($SNMP_NOTIFIER_AUTH_USERNAME)
       --snmp.authentication-password=PASSWORD
                                  SNMP authentication password (V3 only).
 Passing secrets to the command line is not recommended, consider using the SNMP_NOTIFIER_AUTH_PASSWORD environment variable instead.
+                                 ($SNMP_NOTIFIER_AUTH_PASSWORD)
+      --[no-]snmp.private-enabled
-      --snmp.private-enabled     Enable SNMP encryption (V3 only).
+                                 Enable SNMP encryption (V3 only).
       --snmp.private-protocol=DES
                                  Protocol for SNMP data transmission (V3 only).
 DES and AES are currently supported.
       --snmp.private-password=SECRET
                                  SNMP private password (V3 only).
-Passing secrets to the command line is not recommended, consider using the SNMP_NOTIFIER_PRIV_PASSWORD environment variable instead.
+Passing secrets to the command line is not recommended, consider using the SNMP_NOTIFIER_PRIV_PASSWORD environment variable instead. ($SNMP_NOTIFIER_PRIV_PASSWORD)
       --snmp.security-engine-id=SECURITY_ENGINE_ID
                                  SNMP security engine ID (V3 only).
       --snmp.context-engine-id=CONTEXT_ENGINE_ID
                                  SNMP context engine ID (V3 only).
       --snmp.context-name=CONTEXT_ENGINE_NAME
                                  SNMP context name (V3 only).
-      --log.level="info"         Only log messages with the given severity or above.
-Valid levels: [debug, info, warn, error, fatal]
+      --log.level=info           Only log messages with the given severity or above.
+One of: [debug, info, warn, error] --log.format=logfmt        Output format of log messages.
+One of: [logfmt, json] --[no-]version             Show application version.
-      --log.format="logger:stderr"
-                                 Set the log target and format.
-Example: "logger:syslog?appname=bob&local=7" or "logger:stdout?json=true"
-      --version                  Show application version.
 ```

 Also, it is recommended to use the following environment variables to set the SNMP secrets: